MarkoPaul0/DatagramTunneler/README.md

 ### The Datagram Tunneler Encapsulation Protocol (DTEP)
 The Datagram Tunneler Protocol or DTEP is a simple binary protocol, which is described by the following diagram:
 ![](doc/proto_pkt.png)
-A DTEP packet has a 1 byte header determing the type of payload seen in the remainder of the packet.
+A DTEP packet has a 1 byte header specifying the type of payload it contains.
 #### Packet Type 0x00 = HEARTBEAT
 This type of packet has no payload.
-It is sent by the client to the server and helps ensure both ends of the connection know if they are alive.
+It is sent by the client to the server and helps ensure both ends of the connection know if the other end is alive.
 #### Packet Type 0x01 = DATAGRAM
-This type of packet has a payload, which is described by the following diagram:
+This packet encapsulates the datagram observed by the client.
+Here is its complete description:
 ![](doc/proto_payload.png)

 Although this diagram should be self explanatory, here is a break down of all the fields:
 * **Datagram Length**: number of bytes of the encapsulated datagram (the DTEP header length is NOT included)
-* **UDP Channel Address**: destination address of the multicast group which the client joined to received that datagram
+* **UDP Channel Address**: destination address of the multicast group which the client joined to receive that datagram
-* **UDP Channel Port**: destination port of the multicast group which the client joined to received that datagram
+* **UDP Channel Port**: destination port of the multicast group which the client joined to receive that datagram
 * **Encapsulated UDP Datagram**: actual datagram received by the client from the multicast channel